Key takeaways from Kwasi Kwarteng’s ‘mini-Budget’

 New chancellor unveils Truss government’s plans to revive UK economy

-Britain’s new chancellor Kwasi Kwarteng has delivered a “mini-Budget” to Parliament, an emergency statement laying out the new Liz Truss administration’s tax-slashing agenda.
+Britain’s new chancellor Kwasi Kwarteng has delivered a “mini-Budget” to parliament, an emergency statement laying out the new Liz Truss administration’s tax-slashing agenda.

-Ms Truss regards cutting tax as the key to righting the UK economy, returning it to growth and taming inflation, currently at a 40-year-high of 9.9 per cent, but the approach has been bitterly discredited by her critics.
+Ms Truss regards cutting tax as the key to righting the UK economy, returning it to growth and taming inflation, currently at a 40-year high of 9.9 per cent, but the approach has been bitterly discredited by her critics.

-Speaking to the House of Commons on Friday morning, Mr Kwarteng reassured the public and British businesses that “help is coming” with their energy bills, alluding to Ms Truss’s earlier move to freeze Ofgem’s energy price cap at £2,500 per year for two years, a policy he revealed would cost the government £60bn in its first six months.

-Here is what else the Treasury chief had to say, as he claimed that the UK had “too many barriers for enterprise” in play, which he hoped to remove in order to drive the economy back to growth.
+Here is what the chancellor had to say, as he claimed that Britain had “too many barriers for enterprise” in play, which he hoped to remove in order to drive the economy back to growth.

 45p income tax rate axed